The people will save their government, if the government itself will allow them.

 This change does not affect Fargo School Board, Fargo Park District, or Cass County Commission races... at least not yet.

-How long have we been talking about reforms in Fargo?
+How long had we been talking about reforms in Fargo?

 April 28th, 2015After a six-candidate race for a single seat, Commissioner Tony Gehrig is elected to the City Commission with 3,181 votes out of 14,591 ballots cast, receiving 21.8% of the voters' support.